 - Extra crushed and halved Oreos for topping

 - Grease the bottom and sides of a 8 to 10-inch springform pan.

-- For the crust, place 24 Oreo cookies in large zip lock bag and finely crush with a rolling pin.
-Mix with butter in bowl.
+- For the crust, place 24 Oreo cookies in large Ziplock bag and finely crush with a rolling pin.
+Mix with butter in a bowl.
 Press crust mixture into bottom of greased springform pan and bake for 5 minutes.
 Set aside.

 - In another bowl or stand mixer, mix the cream cheese on a medium-low speed until creamy and soft, about 1 minute.
 Add all remaining cheesecake filling ingredients and mix until fully incorporated on medium-low speed.
 Spread filling evenly over Oreo crust.

-- Place cheesecake back in oven and bake for 30 minutes; center of cheesecake should jiggle just slightly with gentle shake of the pan.
+- Place the cheesecake back in the oven and bake for 30 minutes; the center of cheesecake should jiggle just slightly with a gentle shake of the pan.

 - Turn the oven off and let cheesecake sit in the oven with the door slightly cracked for 30 more minutes, then let sit on countertop for another 30 minutes.
-Chill in refrigerator for 2-3 hours.
+Chill in the refrigerator for 2-3 hours.

 For the ganache

 - In a small saucepan, heat heavy cream over medium heat.
 As soon as the cream begins to boil, remove from heat and immediately whisk in chocolate chips, stirring constantly until smooth and creamy.

 - Remove cheesecake from the springform pan and carefully slide off the removable metal bottom.
 If you’re nervous about damaging the cake, you can absolutely leave it on the bottom base.
 Pour ganache over the cheesecake, starting in the center and spiraling out to the edges; use a silicone spatula to gently spread the ganache to the edges, letting it drip a little.

 - Top ganache with crushed and halved Oreos as desired.
 Place back in refrigerator for 20 minutes to let ganache set.
 Serve and enjoy the chocolatey goodness!
 As an added bonus, dip the Oreo halves in ganache before placing them on the top.

 To cut Oreo halves, use a large serrated bread knife and slowly saw through the cookie.